 Taking Good Care of Your Eyes

 It's important to see your eye care provider regularly to help prevent or reduce vision Common eye problems include blurred vision, halos, blind spots, and floaters.

-vision refers to the loss of sharpness of vision and not being able to see small details.
-Blind spots, called scotomas, are dark "holes" in the visual field in which nothing can be seen.
-Floaters are small bits of protein or other material that drift in the
+Blurred vision refers to the loss of sharpness of vision and not being able to see

-These problems can be from damage to the eye itself, a condition of the body like aging or diabetes, or a medicine.
+Blind spots, called scotomas, are dark "holes" in the visual field in which nothing Floaters are small bits of protein or other material that drift in the clear, gel-like These problems can be from damage to the eye itself, a condition of the body like aging or diabetes, or a medicine.

 Often, people with vision problems wait too long before getting an eye exam.
 If you have any change in vision, have it checked out by an eye care provider.
 Only an eye care provider can identify serious vision problems, like glaucoma or diabetic retinopathy, at a stage early enough to treat.

 These are the main categories of eye care providers:

 Optometrists.
-These eye healthcare providers do vision testing, eye exams, and diagnose eye disease. and contact lenses and prescribe eye medicines to treat diseases.
+They do vision testing, eye exams, and diagnose eye disease.
+They prescribe glasses and contact lenses and prescribe eye medicines to treat diseases.

 Ophthalmologists.
 These are medical doctors who diagnose and treat eye disease, do eye surgery, and provide routine vision care services like prescribing glasses and contact lenses for Primary care providers.
 Sometimes an eye problem is due to a general health problem.
 In these situations, your primary care provider should also be involved.